Painter. Teacher. Student.

 Fast forward through a lifetime of boyfriends and girlfriends, a brief disastrous college career in Calgary where I majored in “Pub Attendance”, and various challenging jobs waitressing and cleaning other people’s houses.
 In 1987, I moved to Victoria to attend Camosun College and went from high school upgrading, to the Biology program, to an elective in Art 100, which of course changed everything.
 I finished two years in Visual Arts at Camosun, and then completed my BFA at the University of Victoria in 1996 with Honours.
 In 1999 I was accepted to the MFA program at the University of Saskatchewan on a full scholarship, which was very much like winning the lottery.
 I still remember, with enormous gratitude and disbelief, opening that life-altering letter.
 It was, quite frankly, a miracle to me.

 I could write a book about those two years.
-The first year I was so home sick for the west coast, and so terrified of failing.
+The first year I was so home sick for the west coast, and so terrified of failing I fell into a period of depression and severe anxiety.
 But I had a deep and moving dream one night, a dream of the work I had to do.
 It carried me forward on a wave.
-At the same time I found the Bridge City Chorus, a gay, straight, trans, everything friendly choir who became my adopted family.
+At the same time I found singing with the Bridge City Chorus, a gay, straight, trans, everything friendly choir who became my adopted family.
 There was also the fantastic faculty and my fellow students who were all so unbelievably supportive.
-Eventually I found my way to an incredibly successful Graduate Show and Thesis which much to my amazement garnered me the Governor General’s Award for Thesis Work in the Arts and Humanities for 2000.
-You can see that work listed in the Sold Work under that year.
+Eventually I found my way to an incredibly successful Graduate Show and Thesis which much to my amazement garnered me a nomination for the Governor General’s Award for Thesis Work as well as The University of Saskatchewan Award of Excellence in Thesis Work in the Arts and Humanities for 2000.
+I won the latter award.

 After moving back to Victoria I quickly picked up some commercial representation with the Fran Willis Gallery and several others.
 I lived a rather itinerant life for a few years, house sitting here and there, and living in temporary spaces.
 I did a teaching stint at The Victoria College of Art while spending a life-changing year of isolation and painting at a big old, cold, dark house and light filled studio in Youbou, on Cowichan Lake, where I created the “Lake Work” series (2003).
 This work once again shifted my career to the point where I had multiple gallery representation and the incredible luxury of knowing whatever I made, had a home somewhere.